shivacherukuri/Docker-Network-Bandwidth/README.md

 #Proposed Solution and use cases

-So the proposed Docker Container Network Bandwidth Management solution provides the means to manage docker host networking resourses.
-It allows the network traffic to be allocated or deallocated based on container id.
-Also users can prioritize the crucial traffic by limiting the usage of network bandwidth of less important container, so, this could helps making the host network resouces usage  in predictable manner and overall expected containers network throughput behaviour.
+So the proposed Docker Container Network Bandwidth Management solution provides the means to manage Docker host networking resources.
+It allows the network traffic to be allocated or deallocate based on container id.
+Also users can prioritize the crucial traffic by limiting the usage of network bandwidth of less important container, so, this could helps making the host network resources usage  in predictable manner and overall expected containers network throughput behavior.

 The approach is to set a specific classid in the net_cls cgroup to the docker container and make use of traffic classifier(tc) tool to shape the network traffic of the container based on its classid.
 This feature make use of the physical network interface card speed and allocation of network bandwidth to the containers beyond actual speed will be restricted.
 Current implementation works by applying the bandwidth limiting rules using TC(HTB) for both incoming and outgoing traffic by getting the public facing port number of a container(HostPort).